radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

     -	Java API
     -  	Microsoft NT Domain

->[!warn] ** All of these require customization.
+>[!note] ** All of these require custom templates.
 Consult your Radiant Logic Account Representative for details.